Checkmk/ansible-collection-checkmk.general/docs/timeperiod_module.rst

     To install it, use: :code:`ansible-galaxy collection install checkmk.general`.

-    To use it in a playbook, specify: :code:`checkmk.general.contact_group`.
+    To use it in a playbook, specify: :code:`checkmk.general.timeperiod`.

 .. version_added

 .. rst-class:: ansible-version-added

-New in checkmk.general 0.12.0
+New in checkmk.general 3.3.0

 .. contents::
    :local: